ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 This table replicates the proccess that the Gitlab UI uses to generate the CI minutes Usage Quota both for personal namespaces and top level group namespaces.
 The codebase logic used to build this model can be seen mapped in [this diagram](https://app.lucidchart.com/documents/view/0b8b66e6-8536-4a5d-b992-9e324581187d/0_0).

+Namespaces from the `namespace_snapshots_monthly_all` CTE that are not present in the `namespace_statistics_monthly_all` CTE are joined into the logic with NULL `shared_runners_seconds` since these namespaces have not used CI Minutes on GitLab-provided shared runners.
+Since these CI Minutes are neither trackable nor monetizable, they can be functionally thought of as 0 `shared_runners_minutes_used_overall`.
+The SQL code has been implemented with this logic as justification.

 It also adds two additional columns which aren't calculated in the UI, which are `limit_based_plan` and `status_based_plan` which are independent of whether there aren't projects with `shared_runners_enabled` inside the namespaces and only take into account how many minutes have been used from the monthly quota based in the plan of the namespace.

 Information on the Enterprise Dimensional Model can be found in the [handbook](https://about.gitlab.com/handbook/business-ops/data-team/platform/edw/)